 In conclusion, we have measured the loss rate constants for inelastic Er-Er and Tm-Tm collisions and found them to be large.
-For comparison, the maximum elastic cross section $\sigma{el}$ in the absence of shape resonances can be derived from the well-known unitarity limit [33].
-Using the $C_6$ constant calculated for the Yb-Yb system [31] and assuming elastic collisions between submerged-shell lanthanide RE atoms to be similar, we find the maximum $g{el}$ = $\sigma{el}\bar{v}$ $\approx$ 8 $\times$ $10^{-10}~{\rm cm}^3~{\rm s}^{-1}$ at 500 mK.
-Hence the ratio $g{el}/g{sr} \lesssim 10$ for both Er and Tm, implying that evaporative cooling of these atoms in a magnetic trap will be highly inefficient [14].
-At this temperature we expect $\approx 40$ partial waves to contribute to collisions, and we note that $g{sr}$ may be different in the ultracold s-wave limit.
-However, this limit is rather low for these heavy colliding atoms (10-100 $\mu$ K), so the multi-partial wave physics will be applicable over a range of experimental conditions.
+For comparison, the maximum elastic cross section σ{el} in the absence of shape resonances can be derived from the well-known unitarity limit [34].
+Using the C_6 constant calculated for the Yb-Yb system [35] and assuming elastic collisions between submerged-shell lanthanide RE atoms to be similar, we find the maximum $g{el} = \sigma{el} \bar{v} \approx 8 \times 10^{-10} \text{ cm}^3 \text{ s}^{-1}$ at 500 mK.
+Hence the ratio $g{el}/g{sr}\lesssim 10$ for both Er and Tm, implying that evaporative cooling of these atoms in a magnetic trap will be highly inefficient [14].
+At this temperature we expect ≈ 40 partial waves to contribute to collisions, and we note that g{sr} may be different in the ultracold s-wave limit.
+However, this limit is rather low for these heavy colliding atoms (10-100 μ K), so the multi-partial wave physics will be applicable over a range of experimental conditions.

-The large spin relaxation rates for Er and Tm reported here, along with those reported for Ti [16] and recently measured separately for Dy [34], represent significant evidence that the submerged-shell character exhibited by roughly a third of the periodic table and which is responsible for dramatic suppression effects in atom-He collisions does not imply suppression of electrostatic anisotropy-driven spin relaxation in atom-atom collisions.
+The large spin relaxation rates for Er and Tm reported here, along with those reported for Ti [18] and recently measured separately for Dy [36], represent significant evidence that the submerged-shell character exhibited by roughly a third of the periodic table and which is responsible for dramatic suppression effects in atom-He collisions does not imply suppression of electrostatic anisotropy-driven spin relaxation in collisions between $L \neq 0$ atoms.
 As a result, the highly successful method of evaporative cooling in a magnetic trap may remain confined to (isotropic) S-state atoms.
 In addition, lifetimes for optically trapped atoms in $L \neq 0$ states may be short due to spin relaxation unless trapped in the absolute ground state.
+It remains an open question whether anisotropy shielding is unique to collisions with He or whether the RE-RE spin relaxation mechanism is purely long-range and thus not applicable to collisions between anisotropic RE atoms and S-state atoms, which may preserve the potential for further sympathetic cooling.

-We would like to acknowledge helpful discussions with Timur Tscherbul.
+We would like to acknowledge numerous helpful discussions with Timur Tscherbul.
 This work was supported by the NSF under grant number 0757157 and through the Harvard/MIT Center for Ultracold Atoms.